jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * Walk me through the steps in booting into single user mode to troubleshoot a problem.
 Answer: Edit grub menu entry, add "single" booting parameter and boot the entry.
 * Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.
+Answer:
+a.
+Retry the URL
+b.
+Check for errors in URL
+c.
+Move one directory at a time in the URL until you get something.
+d.
+Clear cache.
+e.
+Try a different browser and on a different machine.

 * What is ICMP protocol?
 Why do you need to use?
-Answer: ICMP is Internet Control Message Protocol. https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol
+Answer: ICMP is Internet Control Message Protocol.
+Ping utility is implemented using ICMP echo request and echo reply messages.

+https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol
 #### [[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>